grenaud/gargammel/README.md

    src/microbial_fetcher/retrieveFromMetabit all_taxa.tsv anonymous@server.net

 This will download the necessary files from NCBI to create a database suitable for gargammel to simulate bacterial species in the exampleBacteriaDB/fasta and run samtools faidx on each file.
 You need standard UNIX utilities such as awk/sed/python/curl/wget/gzip to be installed as well as samtools.
 Please move the fasta/ directory produced (exampleBacteriaDB/fasta in the example above) to the input/bact/ one.
-The file named "exampleBacteriaDB/fastafasta/list" is the list of bacterial species along with their adundance.
+The file named "exampleBacteriaDB/fastafasta/list" is the list of bacterial species along with their abundance.
 Another file, "exampleBacteriaDB/Microbial_ID.log" details the strain/ID and ftp link used.

 If you simply want to use a uniform probability and do not wish to use a weighted list, if for instance your data is in input/bact/ in fasta files ending with .fa, simply type: